Automating a multi-platform build

 Now the build is ready for the Java modules to be assembled.
-Java section of Plumbr consists of several modules, such as the agent itself, graphical user interface and the demo application shipped along with the distribution.
+The Java section of Plumbr consists of several modules, such as the agent itself, graphical user interface and the demo application shipped along with the distribution.
 All those will be built from the same repository with the help of the multi-project Gradle script.
 We have used Ant in our early days, but the complexity of evolving this XML mess forced us to switch to the richer alternative.
-Pity, that we have not done this a year earlier.
+Pity that we had not done this a year earlier.

 After all this, we have finally compiled everything we need to run Plumbr.
 In this phase both the unit- and integration tests are run.
 Those tests are written using TestNG and are used to verify the correctness of the build.

-Now it is time to obfuscate the generated code to prevent reverse engineering our superalogrithms.
+Now is the time to obfuscate the generated code to prevent reverse engineering our superalogrithms.
 This is done by using Proguard.
-Obfuscation is in itself a simple process becoming complex only when you care about preservation of the original stacktraces.
+Obfuscation is in itself a simple process becoming complex only when you care about the preservation of original stacktraces.
 Throw in the need to support multiple versions all with their own obfuscation maps and you have another dimension in your build process to worry about.
 And you start feeling sympathetic for the guy nurturing the build.

 All the build results are finally packaged into an ZIP file published to the Artifactory repository.
 The final ZIP consists of the Java agent we will later ship to our clients along with the two platform-specific binaries for each OS (a 32-bit and a 64-bit version).

 With the acceptance tests present, we need to run those tests on different environments.
 Namely, more than 200 of them.
-The process involves launching a specific virtual machine, starting a pre-configured application server in it, deploying a test to the server and launching simulation.
+The process involves launching a specific virtual machine, starting a pre-configured application server in it, deploying a test to the server and launching the simulation.
 All this thrown into a single sentence sounds simple.
 In reality we have sunk endless hours into both extracting the testcases to the test applications and configuring the machines to include different JDK’s and application servers.
-And we are still long way from the goal of supporting our 200 required configurations – in the current form we cover just 50 most popular combinations.
+And we are still a long way from the goal of supporting our 200 required configurations – in the current form we cover just 50 most popular combinations.

 Creating an official release goes through the exact same process.
 The only extra steps added are tagging the release in Bitbucket and publishing the built artifacts into the Artifactory production repository.

 The post might seem familiar to those of of you who were participating in JavaOne Moscow this year.
 Indeed, you had a chance to hear me on stage with the same presentation.
-But the rest of the ~8,310,700 who did not have a chance to be present I hope I was able to introduce some interesting concepts.
+But for the rest of the ~8,310,700 who did not have a chance to be present I hope I was able to introduce some interesting concepts.
 If so, subscribe to our twitter feed to be notified about future posts.